SaerElMasri/SaerElMasri/README.md

 </p>
 <h1 align="center">Hi 👋, I'm Saer El Masri</h1>
 <h3 align="center">A passionate Full-Stack Developer based in Lebanon</h3>
-<p>I am a driven Full Stack Developer with a strong foundation in building scalable web applications.
-Eager to solve complex problems and continuously improve, I’m excited to bring my technical skills and creativity to new challenges.
-I’m looking for an opportunity to grow, collaborate with dynamic teams, and contribute to impactful projects in the tech industry.
+<p>I’m a passionate and proactive Full Stack Developer who loves building innovative web and mobile applications.
+I’m always working on personal projects to sharpen my skills, grow my portfolio, and dive into new technologies.
+For me, being a Full Stack Developer is more than just a job, it’s a way to create, learn, and push myself to new heights.
+Outside of coding, I’m a tech enthusiast with a love for video games and sports, bringing creativity and energy to everything I do.
+I’m excited to collaborate with great teams and work on projects that make an impact.
 </p>

-- 🌱 I am a Full-stack developer with knownledge in Web and Mobile development
+- 🌱 Full-stack developer with knownledge in Web and Mobile development

 - 👨‍💻 All of my projects are available at [https://github.com/SaerElMasri?tab=repositories](https://github.com/SaerElMasri?tab=repositories)